 IMADR builds awareness that discrimination and racism are not just problems for minorities, but for society as a whole.
-In collaboration with other organizations, IMADR holds and participates in local, regional and international events, including the World Social Forum.
-These bring together grassroots activists to address racism and racial discrimination, both in local contexts and within the broader social and historical context of colonialism, neo-liberal globalization and the “War on Terror.”
-IMADR has been instrumental in raising awareness of international instruments and mechanisms to combat discrimination (including the promotion of human rights education) by disseminating information and encouraging national and local groups to work together to use these instruments and mechanisms effectively.
+In collaboration with other organizations, IMADR holds and participates in local, regional and international events.
+These bring together grassroots activists to address racism and racial discrimination, both in local contexts and within the broader social and historical contexts.
+IMADR has been instrumental in raising awareness of international instruments and mechanisms to combat discrimination by disseminating information and encouraging national and local groups to work together to use these instruments and mechanisms effectively.

-IMADR carries out research to support international and national advocacy, including, for example, a survey of the multiple discrimination faced by women in minority communities.
-In cooperation with NGOs and academic institutions, IMADR sponsors joint research/action projects on trafficking in women and children and exploitative migration.
-IMADR occasionally sends missions to investigate discrimination and strengthen solidarity among minority groups (e.g. to Slovakia in June 2005 to investigate the situation of the Roma minority).
+IMADR carries out research to support international and national advocacy, including, for example, a survey of the multiple discrimination faced by women in minority communities, in cooperation with NGOs and academic institutions.
 IMADR also monitors relevant UN bodies through its office in Geneva.

 sharing information and experiences